When Was Jesus Born? It Wasn't Actually Dec. 25

 The September Theory of Christmas

-So why do biblical scholars like Ian Paul believe that the true date for Christmas ought to be in September?
-It comes from a close reading of the clues left behind in Luke, particularly what the gospel's authors have to say about the timing of the birth of John the Baptist in relation to Jesus.
+So why do biblical scholars like Ian Paul believe that the actual traditional date for Christmas ought to be in September?
+This theory comes from a close reading of the clues left behind in Luke, particularly what the gospel's authors had to say about the timing of the birth of John the Baptist in relation to Jesus.

 angel and shepherd, nativity